Viper Documentation

 Auto-buy tokens when they're called in Telegram channels.

 Call Channels let you subscribe to Telegram alpha channels.
-When a new contract address is posted (Solana, Base, BSC, Ethereum, or Hyperliquid), Viper auto-buys with your configured amount.
+When a new contract address is posted (Solana, Base, BSC, Ethereum, Hyperliquid, or Robinhood), Viper auto-buys with your configured amount.

 Adding a Channel